mapcentia/geocloud2/CONTRIBUTING.md

-# Contributing to MapCentia Open Source projects
+# Contributing to MapCentia GC2

 Please note we have a code of conduct, please follow it in all your interactions with the project.